 - Secure reimbursement for expenses incurred after your accident.

 - Determine how and when you can file a third-party claim.

-A Colorado work comp attorney has the knowledge needed to help you through these intricate cases if you are a firefighter!
+A Colorado workers’ compensation attorney has the knowledge needed to help you through these intricate cases if you are a firefighter!
 Our Denver workers compensation attorneys have been fighting for firefighters because they are essential to public safety and at Burg Simpson, we recognize the risks and dangerous situations associated with your profession.
 Fill out our Case Evaluation form right now so we can talk to you for Free!

 Just two hazards accounted for more than half of firefighter injuries at the fireground in 2015: